 Continuity of service issues associated with the transition should be minimized given that the CWG Stewardship transition proposal recommends the continuation of using ICANN as the IFO.

-Although the CWG-Stewardship proposes a structural change with the legal separation of the IFO from ICANN (as an ICANN affiliate), for practical and administrative reasons it is expected that this change would have little or no impact on the IFO customer operations throughout the transition given the IFO systems, processes, procedures and personnel for these activities would remain exactly the same.
+Although the CWG-Stewardship proposes a structural change with the legal separation of the IFO from ICANN (with the IANA functions to be transferred to PTI, an ICANN affiliate), for practical and administrative reasons it is expected that this change would have little or no impact on any of the IFO customer operations throughout the transition given the IFO systems, processes, procedures and personnel for these activities would remain exactly the same.
+It is proposed, but not a requirement, that all the IFO functions are transferred to the new legal structure of the IFO.

 For the naming community the services it requires from the IFO are:

-Operating the public interface to the top level Whois database.
+Operating the public interface to the top level WHOIS database.

-Operating the .int TLD.
+Operating the .INT TLD.

 Implementing, or participating in, the implementation of changes to the Root Zone environment.

-Validation processes for adding, modifying or removing TLDs to the Root Zone and the associated Whois database (and associated systems for supporting this).
+Validation processes for adding, modifying or removing TLDs to the Root Zone and the associated WHOIS database (and associated systems for supporting this).

 Requesting changes to the Root Zone upon validation of a request by the IFO (and associated systems for supporting this).

-Operating the TLD Whois and the .int TLD - The CWG-Stewardship does not propose any material changes with respect to the IFO operating the top level Whois database or the .int TLD.
+Operating the TLD WHOIS and the .INT TLD - The CWG-Stewardship does not propose any material changes with respect to the IFO operating the top level WHOIS database or the .INT TLD.

 Implementing changes to the Root Zone environment - The implementation of changes to the process to approve changes to the Root Zone environment are required with the NTIA removing itself from the final approval of all such changes.
-The CWG-Stewardship transition proposal recommends that the ICANN Board take over the responsibility of approving all substantive, architectural, changes to the Root Zone environment (such changes being rare events).
+The CWG-Stewardship transition proposal recommends that the ICANN Board take over the responsibility of approving all substantive (architectural) changes to the Root Zone environment (such changes being rare events).
 Similarly to the NTIA process, ICANN would only approve any such changes if these maintained the security, stability, and resiliency of the Internet (ICANN’s first core value as per its Bylaws) and would be supported by a majority of the concerned and affected parties.
 ICANN will coordinate with the NTIA for any ongoing approval processes for significant changes to the Root Zone environment to ensure continuity of these.
 As such it is expected that the transition should not generate any issues with continuity of service associated with this for the IFO naming customers.

-Validation processes of customer requests for changes to the Root Zone – The CWG-Stewardship recommends removing the authorization requirement currently performed by the NTIA for all change requests to the Root Zone or its associated Whois database because it does not contribute in a significant fashion to the security, stability and resiliency of the Internet DNS.
-This approval function is currently underpinned by a secure computer based system between IANA, NTIA and Verisign acting as the Root Zone Maintainer.
-Until such time as this system can be modified IANA has confirmed it could simply act as NTIA in this system allowing it to approve its own requests for changes to the Root Zone thus removing the requirement for NTIA authorization.
+Validation processes of customer requests for changes to the Root Zone – The CWG-Stewardship recommends removing the authorization requirement currently performed by the NTIA for all change requests to the Root Zone or its associated WHOIS database because it does not contribute in a significant fashion to the security, stability, and resiliency of the Internet DNS.
+This approval function is currently underpinned by a secure computer based system between IFO, NTIA, and Verisign acting as the Root Zone Maintainer.
+Until such time as this system can be modified IANA has confirmed it could simply act as NTIA in this system allowing it to approve its own requests for changes to the Root Zone, thus removing the requirement for NTIA authorization.
 As such it is expected that this element of the transition should not generate any issues with continuity of service for the IFO naming customers.